Nishkalkashyap/notes/edfora/sagar.md

 ```

 ### 12. Use enums instead of strings
-Please use enums at any place you want to add a static string value. e.g.
+Please use enums at any place you want to add a static string value for strict type checking. e.g.

 !!! failure Wrong
 ```ts